New Pathways into Quilt History written by Kimberly Wulfert, www.antiquequiltdating.com

 Mary Bywater Cross

-Quilt Historian, Artist, and Consultant
+Quilt Historian, Curator and Artist

 Contact Information: